What is the Housing Master Plan?

 - Visit our Affordable Housing page to learn about ongoing and recently approved and completed projects.

-- Visit our Publications page to learn about the city's Housing Trust Fund, Affordable Set-Aside Program, Homeownership Programs, and Fair Housing Testing Program.
+- Visit our Publications page to learn about the city's Housing Trust Fund, Affordable Set-Aside, Homeownership, Fair Housing Testing, and other programs.

 A number of implementation tools are identified for further study and consideration in the HMP.
 Since 2014, the City Council has approved the following tools: